[11 December 2013]

 - Teva discontinued their pancuronium presentations in May, 2010.1

-- Hospira’s product is on back order due to manufacturing delays.
+- Hospira’s product is on back order due to manufacturing delays and retesting of raw material.
 Hospira is the only manufacturer of pancuronium.2

 No presentations are available.